Knoxville Catholic High School: History

 By January 2000, the construction of new facilities was complete.
-Knoxville Catholic High School relocated to 9245 Fox Lonas Road and was dedicated by Bishop Joseph E. Kurtz on January 3, 2000.
-In 2001, Dampf resigned and Aurelia Montgomery was appointed as Interim Principal.
-After the successful completion of a $1 million campaign, KCHS announced the building of an All Sports Complex.
-The construction of the All Sports Complex was completed in 2002 with the goal of accommodating the growing athletic programs for KCHS.
+The new campus was dedicated by Bishop Joseph E. Kurtz on January 3, 2000.
+In 2001, Dampf resigned and Aurelia Montgomery was appointed as interim principal.
+After the successful completion of a $1 million campaign, KCHS announced the building of a sports complex.
+The construction of the complex was completed in 2002.

-In 2004, Montgomery retired as Interim Principal and the search committee found a successful candidate in Dickie Sompayrac, who began his tenure as KCHS principal in 2005.
-Also in 2005 a new Performing Arts Center was built and dedicated, providing space for the performing arts.
+In 2004, Montgomery retired as interim principal and Dickie Sompayrac began his tenure as KCHS principal in 2005.
+Also in 2005, a performing arts center was built and dedicated.

-In November 2006, Catholic High launched a three-phased Living our Mission through Growth Capital Campaign.

-On January 6, 2008, KCHS celebrated the completion of a new wing with a blessing ceremony performed Reverend Al Humbrecht.
-The expansion was the first phase of the school's capital campaign and added ten classrooms, a guidance suite, and additional parking to the campus.
-Reverend Chris Michelson, Pastor of St. Albert the Great and Capital Campaign Chair, announced the wing would be dedicated as Schaad Hall.
+On January 6, 2008, Reverend Al Humbrecht performed a blessing ceremony for the completion of a new wing of the school.
+Chris Michelson, Pastor of St. Albert the Great and Capital Campaign Chair, announced the wing would be dedicated as Schaad Hall.
+Faris Field House added 8,000 square feet to the campuses, and includes weight training facilities and athletic offices.

-With a donation to the school's endowment from the late Isabel Ashe Bonnyman ‘39, Knoxville Catholic High School was able to complete the second phase of the campaign and provide the school with a solid financial foundation.
-Faris Field House was named for John and Sondra Faris and completed the school's capital effort.
-It added 8,000 square feet of weight training facilities, athletic offices, locker rooms, and storage for the Catholic school's growing boys' and girls' fitness programs.

-On February 22, 2021, Knoxville Catholic broke ground on the St. Gregory the Great Auditorium and announced the “Setting The Stage” fundraising campaign.
-Expected completion date is late spring 2022.
+On February 22, 2021, Knoxville Catholic broke ground on the St. Gregory the Great Auditorium.
+The new performing arts center opened and dedicated on April 25, 2022.